 I was alarmed when Rick tested the biggest seat in the store and still wasn’t happy.
 I think he wanted something as big as the saucers that you sit on to slide downhill in the snow.
 I could picture him whacking people on the sidewalk with it as he drove by.
 Fortunately, they talked him into a comfortable, more aerodynamic seat.

 My biggest concern was buying a bike with enough speeds—one that would gear down enough to ride up a simple incline without humiliating myself by having to get off and push.
 I should have been concerned about simply making it out of the parking lot without fainting from exhaustion.

 It wasn’t until after we bought our bikes that I had my vanity attack.
-There is absolutely nothing attractive about having a plastic helmet wrapped around your head.
+There is absolutely nothing attractive about having a chunk of plastic wrapped around your head.
 And the havoc it plays with your hair!
-The question was did I want to face my grandchildren as a vain hypocrite?
+The question was, did I want to face my grandchildren as a vain hypocrite?
 There is one redeeming thing in owning a helmet.
-If I do have to walk my bike up a hill nobody will recognize m
+If I do have to walk my bike up a hill nobody will recognize me.

 Despite the humiliation of a helmet, and the fact that each bike cost more than our first car, our bike purchases were a great investment.
 It didn’t take very long to graduate from an exhausting ride around the parking lot, to riding 18 miles to Castle Rock and back.
 While we haven’t saved much money in gas yet, we have enjoyed another miracle.
 My husband actually likes waking up early and riding together every morning.
 And I always thought it would take an earthquake.
 As published in CRR July 15, 2012